 Recommended beauty dish

 The perfect accessory for the portrait photographer, the Fotodiox beauty dish uniquely diffuses light to provide high output with moderate feathering.
 Unlike a softbox or a reflector which has an “illuminating” surface, the beauty dish has a circle of light with an opaque center and an internal light shield that allows bounce-only lighting.
 How does the beauty dish compare to a softbox?
 As the beauty dish is smaller, it will result in less-soft shadows.
-It will also provide moderate round catch lights in the eyes, where a softbox will yield larger rectangular catch lights.
-The Fotodiox beauty dish uses a parabolic reflector in 80-degree angle to focus light towards a wrapped area.
+It will also provide moderate round catchlights in the eyes, whereas a softbox will yield larger rectangular catchlights.
+The Fotodiox beauty dish uses a parabolic reflector in an 80-degree angle to focus light towards a wrapped area.

 The Fotodiox Pro Beauty Dishes also come with a diffusion ‘sock’ for further controlling the sharpness of shadows.
 You can use the soft diffuser cover and honeycomb grid to further change the light pattern, creating a wrapped, contrasted look, which adds a very dramatic effect.
 The Fotodiox 50° Honeycomb Grid (Sold Separately) contains the light to a more tubular pattern, for more of a spotlight effect without a light spill.